-- 1. PERFECT ATTENDANCE Any 7th -12th grade student may EXEMPT one (1) FINAL EXAM, each semester, in his/her course of choice.
+- 1. PERFECT ATTENDANCE Any 7th -12th grade student may EXEMPT one (1) FINAL EXAM-each Semester-in his/her course of choice.
 EXEMPTION REQUIREMENTS: - a.
-The student must have perfect attendance and a minimum of a 75% average-for the semester/year-in the class from which the exemption is requested.
-(No tardiness or absences from class.) - b.
-Perfect attendance policy applies to students transferring into the Houston County School System, if there is proof that the record was maintained, prior to transfer and that no time was lost between schools during transfer.
+The student must have perfect attendance and a minimum of a 75% average for the semester/year in the class from which the exemption is requested.
+(No unexcused tardiness or excused or unexcused absences from class.) - b.
+Perfect attendance policy applies to students transferring into the Houston County School System, if there is proof that the record was maintained, prior to transfer and that no time was lost between schools during transfer. - All A's A student may exempt FINAL EXAMS, each semester/year, in the course in which he/she has maintained a minimum of a 90% for either: 1) each of the two grading sessions in a Semester long course: - 2) each of the four grading sessions in a year-long course. - CREDENTIALING IN A CAREER TECHNICAL COURSE A student may exempt ONE core course exam in which he/she has maintained at least an 80 average for the semester the credential was earned.
+The exemption can only be used during the semester the credential is earned.